m-alekseev/darknet-yolo/README.md

 ### Preparing a dataset
 For this project I've used [MIT Traffic Data Set](http://www.ee.cuhk.edu.hk/~xgwang/MITtraffic.html).
 They provide a set of videos recorded by stationary camera and 2 matlab files with manually labelled pedestrians that are available by the [link](http://www.ee.cuhk.edu.hk/~xgwang/MIT_traffic_ground_truth_data.tar.gz).

-To futher work we need to extract frames from videos, it's possible by using [ffmpeg](https://www.ffmpeg.org/).
+To further work we need to extract frames from videos, it's possible by using [ffmpeg](https://www.ffmpeg.org/).
 If you're using Arch Linux you can install it with pacman
 ```
 pacman -S ffmpeg
 ```